Green Your Clean: 9 Recipes for Natural Cleaning Products

 Tapioca starch (found in the ethnic food section of your grocery store)

-Your rag bag with rags cut into various sizes for cleaning and dusting.
+Your rag bag with rags is cut into various sizes for cleaning and dusting.
 Wool rags work best for dusting and cotton rags for liquid cleaning.
 Make your own 100% cotton unpaper towels in two prints or colours — one for kitchen use and one for household cleaning.

 9 Cleaning solutions: